rtrlib/handbook/docs/_sources/usage.rst.txt

 For developers we provide a pre-build Doxygen API reference [#doxygen]_ online for the latest release of the RTRlib.
-Alternatively, and if `Doxygen` is available, you can build the documentation as follows:
+Alternatively, and if `Doxygen` is available, you can build the documentation locally as follows:

 .. code-block:: bash